 10.99999999/xxxxxxxx/x(y)x\:-{=?%%@@@@@

 To be sure, there are other regular expression restrictions suggested for DOIs, those that are even more permissive (as DataCite 4.1, with the pattern value for doiType set to "10\..+/.+" , apart from not being PHP or JavaScript compliant, allowing also inline spaces, or the pattern registered for DOIs at identifiers.org as "^(doi\:)?\d{2}\.\d{4}.*$" MIR:00000019, both of which also allow for the fake DOI above as valid, when tested in regex101.com).There are other patterns that are more restrictive, but then obviously not catching all the now prevalent and permitted DOIs by one singular regular expression. , Thus, unlike ISBNs, DOIs are difficult to validate properly.
 Or rather, it is hard to find sufficiently discriminatory criteria to distinguish proper DOIs from fake ones.
-They have no fixed string-length, and very little of character set restrictions.
-All we can have is a partial pattern recognition; the more restrictive the validation rule or regular expression it is based on, the more actually existing DOIs it will leave out.
+They have no fixed string-length, and few character set restrictions.
+All we can have is a partial pattern recognition; the more restrictive the validation rule or regular expression, the more it is likely to leave out extant DOIs.

 Handle: The Handle identifier system, of which DOIs are only a special case, seems fairly easy and handy at first glance.
-It comes in two different flavors.
+Handles come in two different flavors.
 One is the semantically opaque, which has the structure: Prefix/noid (10079/sqv9sf1), where the NOID-part (for Nice Opaque Identifier ) is a short alphanumeric string from the restricted character set "0123456789bcdfghjkmnpqrstvwxz", with random minting order.
 The other flavor is the semantically transparent, which could be of three different types: the URL handle: Prefix/local-PID (10079/bibid/123456) , the user handle: Prefix/netid/netid(10079/netid/guoxinji), which as demonstrated here seems to be less persistent, as people tend to move, and the simpler group handle: Prefix/group(10079/ISPS).
-While those of the second flavor might be more instantly "meaningful", providing context, how are Handles fairing regading Findability and Accessibility?
-The findability by googling will again, as for other PIDs, largely depend on the use and citation rate of items, while the accessibility again rests largely on the maintenance of the lookup-table by the custodian.
+While those of the second flavor might be more instantly "meaningful", providing context, how are Handles faring regarding Findability and Accessibility?
+The Findability by googling will again, as for other PIDs, largely depend on the use and citation rate of items, while the accessibility again rests largely on the maintenance of the lookup-table by the custodian.
 Even so, as just demonstrated, Handles may not always resolve to the page expected, especially when used as context dependent identifiers of individuals.
 In these cases, ORCiD ids should be preferred.
 What about the Interoperability and Re-usability of Handles then?
 Those of the NOID type, with a restricted character set, will in principle at least be effectively "validatable", to the extent that the "namespace" or minting agent restricts the string-length, as e.g. 2077/36687 – Gothenburg university: 4/5 characters, and 10079/31zcrtn – Yale university: 5/7 characters.
 Those of the second, "semantic" flavor will apparently prove less "validatable" in the sense that there is no longer any fixed string-length or restricted character-set.